kunalraj01/Defenders/README.md

 def wishMe():

     speak(" starting all system and application .......
-All system have been started , i am jarvis 0.2 version. your artifical intelligence ")
+All system have been started , i am eva 0.2 version. your artifical intelligence ")

     hour = int(datetime.datetime.now().hour)
     if hour>= 0 and hour<12: